ASTM protocol: read data from laboratory equipment

 - BECKMAN ACCESS

-Every year more vendors are added to the supported equipment list, and the ASTM standard is becoming even more widespread.
+More vendors are added to the supported equipment list every year, and the ASTM standard is becoming even more widespread.
 It means that our program can work with other equipment, too.
 The list above is given just as an example.